 prompt> setenv USE_BL_EDISP true # c-shell

 We recommend that you disable the energy dispersion correction for any model components that have already been corrected for energy dispersion or were fit to the data without taking energy dispersion into account.
-This includes the current Pass 8 Galactic diffuse model and the isotropic templates, as well as any point-like or extended sources for which the spectral parameters are fixed to the 3FGL values.
+For 4FGL data products this only applies to the isotropic template.
+For analysis using older diffuse models (gll_iem_v06.fits or older) the energy dispersion should also be turned off for the diffuse model, as well as any point-like or extended sources for which the spectral parameters are fixed to the 3FGL (also applies to 2FGL and 1FGL) values.

 When the energy dispersion correction is enabled, the Fermi Science Tools internally add two energy bins above and below the analysis energy range when evaluating the counts model.
 These additional bins are used to evaluate the contribution of events with true energies outside the range of reconstructed energies used in the analysis.
 Depending on the chosen bin width and energy range, these two additional energy bins may not be sufficient to accurately evaluate the counts model near the edges of the energy range.
 Therefore when performing a binned analysis in which the energy dispersion correction is enabled, the LAT team recommends that you prepare the analysis over a wider energy range than the one in which the spectral fit will be performed.
 The spectral fit energy range can be controlled in python with the setEnergyRange(emin,emax) method of the BinnedAnalysis class.
 The choice of the adequate energy range depends on the energy bin width as well as the energy threshold, and it is left to the user.
 It must be noted that the level of spectral distortion due to energy dispersion depends also on the source spectrum, especially in the case of sharp features (like an exponential cutoff).